The Dark Side Of Legalization: Pets And Marijuana Poisoning

 These symptoms occur from 5 minutes if inhaled through “a contact” (from the owner’s mouth to the pet’s mouth/face) or 1 hour of exposure if they eat it.
 Symptoms can last as little as 30 minutes to 1 hour to as long as a few days.

-Since pets don’t actively use Marijuana with the intention of humans, there is little risk of Marijuana dependence.
-It is up to the owner to be responsible, use common sense and keep Marijuana and other harmful drugs away from pets, as the risks can cause harm.
+Since pets don’t actively use marijuana with the intention of humans, there is little risk of marijuana dependence.
+It is up to the owner to be responsible, use common sense and keep marijuana and other harmful drugs away from pets, as the risks can cause harm.
 If your pet is experiencing dangerous symptoms, call your veterinarian.

 Last Updated: